 - Mix all-purpose flour, glutinous rice flour, and instant yeast in a mixing bowl.
 Add 1/2 of the pandan juice you prepared earlier.
 Continue to add the pandan juice as needed.
 You may not need all or you may need a bit more liquid if the dough is dry.
 Knead into a rough dough.
 Add the oil and knead into a smooth dough.
 You may use stand mixer like KitchenAid or knead by hand

 - Oil the cut banana leaves with some cooking oil.
 Set aside.
 Divide the dough into 12 equal portions (roughly about 60 gr each).
 Keep them covered and work with one dough at a time

-- Lightly dust your palm with a bit of all-purpose flour.
+- Lightly oil your palm with a some oil.
 Roll the dough into a smooth ball.
 Place on top of the banana leaf and then gently press it down with your palm to flatten slightly into a disc.
 Repeat with the rest of the dough and banana leaves

 Proof the dough:

 - Covered with a clean cloth and let the dough proof for about 30-45 minutes (may take longer if in a colder climate) or until the dough is light and puffy.
-Take care not to overproof the dough too
+When you gently push on the dough, it should bounce back gradually